silv-error/Akai/Readme.md

 # Malware Discord Bot (Educational Purposes Only)

+a proof-of-concept malware designed to demonstrate how vulnerabilities in popular messaging platforms like Discord can be exploited to gain unauthorized remote control of a user's device.
+This project highlights the potential security risks associated with online communication tools and aims to raise awareness about cybersecurity threats.

 This project is a **Malware Discord Bot** created for **educational purposes only**.
 It is designed to demonstrate how malware might interact with Discord servers.
 Please **do not** use this software for malicious purposes.

 ## Commands